-For the first time since the FT was founded, the Editor Lionel Barber will argue over the newspaper's official line for the following Monday's edition, with senior FT writers Roula Khalaf, Martin Wolf, Brooke Masters and Rob Armstrong.
+For the first time since the FT was founded, the FT's editor will debate in public the newspaper’s stance for its next editorials.
+Lionel Barber will be in discussion with senior FT writers Martin Wolf, Roula Khalaf, Brooke Masters and Rob Armstrong.
 At least one debate will be on Brexit and the UK economy.
 The arguments will be for the leaders to be published the following week.
 Prepare for fireworks!

 Launch of the FT Weekend's Punk Economics animated film of what went wrong.
-Then Gillian Tett talks to Martin Wolf, Merryn Somerset Webb, and David McWilliams of Punk Economics on whether the City is doomed to make the same mistakes all over again
+Gillian Tett discusses with Martin Wolf, Merryn, Somerset Webb, David McWilliams and Patrick Jenkins the lessons of the crisis and what the City has to do to avoid a repeat

 4.00pm – 4.45pm | Why I gave up the nicest job in the world to be a maths teacher

 Lucy Kellaway, the FT’s inimitable columnist, famed for her satire on modern corporate life, discusses with Gideon Rachman why she has left the newspaper after more than 30 years to teach maths in a challenging London secondary school

 5.00pm – 5.45pm | Reimagining London for the 21st Century

 Architect Richard Rogers discusses visions of post-Brexit London and how to design a great global city, in conversation with Simon Kuper